 Adriana Loson-Ceballos graduated from Columbia University in 2014 with a graduate degree in Human Rights Studies.
 Her academic research focused on human rights in Latin America, specifically women’s rights and movements, and how local actors have impacted and changed the international human rights regime.
 She presented her thesis research at the Women’s Leadership Symposium at the University of Oxford in 2014 and her graduate research on the Tlatelolco student massacre at Columbia University’s Alliance for Historical Dialogue and Accountability Conference in 2013.
 Before Columbia, she worked in human rights and social justice non-profit organizations in New York City, Washington, D.C., and Mexico City.
 She currently works at Project Concern International as the senior development officer focusing on foundations.

-Ashley E. Chappo is a graduate of Columbia University School of International and Public Affairs (SIPA), where she studied human rights and international conflict resolution, and Columbia Journalism School, where she studied breaking news and investigative reporting.
-Ashley has worked on issues at the intersection between human rights, race, gender, and policy as a consultant for the U.S. Department of State; Research Assistant to Professor Frances Negrón-Muntaner at Columbia Center for the Study of Ethnicity and Race and as a Research Assistant to Professor Eben Moglen at Columbia Law School.
-She also served as senior editor of GlacierHub.org, a non-profit environmental website funded by Columbia University’s Earth Institute and the National Science Foundation, and as senior editor of the Journal of International Affairs.
+Ashley E. Chappo is a graduate of Columbia University School of International and Public Affairs, where she studied human rights and nonprofit management, and Columbia Journalism School, where she studied breaking news and investigative reporting.
+Ashley has worked on issues at the intersection between human rights, race, gender, and policy as a consultant for the U.S. Department of State; Research Assistant to Professor Frances Negrón-Muntaner of the Columbia Center for the Study of Ethnicity and Race; and Research Assistant to Professor Eben Moglen of Columbia Law School.
+She also served as senior editor of GlacierHub.org, a nonprofit environmental website funded by Columbia University’s Earth Institute and the National Science Foundation, and senior editor of the Journal of International Affairs.
 You can follow her on Twitter @ashleychappo or view her digital portfolio at ashleychappo.com.

 Tim Wyman-McCarthy is the former program coordinator for the Alliance for Historical Dialogue and Accountability and the Indigenous Peoples’ Rights programs at Columbia University’s Institute for the Study of Human Rights.
 He worked as an intern with the Disability Rights Division of Human Rights Watch, as editor of ISHR’s blog RightsViews, and consistently as a copy-editor and research assistant in fields across the humanities and social sciences.